 - ^AA rounds were considered to have good ballistic behavior and accuracy, but early rounds fragmented into very small pieces, limiting the effective bursting range.
 Rounds with better fragmentation patterns were introduced during the war and these remained in service with the land-based guns into the 1950s.

-- ^Outfit for Littorio class was 5,842 AA and 50 illumination rounds.
+- ^Outfit for the Littorio class was 5,842 AA and 50 illumination rounds.
 Handling rooms held 90 ready rounds.

 |45 degrees||14,220 yards (13,000 m)|

 |Designation 1b 2b||Single Mounts 3b: Doria (10) and Littorio (12)|

 |Weight||18.77 tons (19.07 mt) 4b|

 |Elevation||-3 / +75 degrees|

 - ^Two prototype mountings with 48 caliber guns were tested on the armored cruiser San Giorgio in 1938.

 - ^Gunhouses were oval in shape and sharply raked so as to minimize overpressure effects from the main guns.

 Armor thickness for the Littorio Class given in "The Littorio Class: Italy's Last and Largest Battleships 1937 - 1948" Face 1.6 in (4.0 cm) Sides 1.6 in (4.0 cm) Rear 0.5 in (1.2 cm) Roof 1.6 in (4.0 cm)